Sunday, April 13, 2025

 I tightened the shaft packing again.

 I weighed anchor at 8 and motored to Dowry Creek Marina to get a propane refill and replenish gas and diesel.
-The outboard was low, and I added .6 gallon of diesel.
+The outboard was low, and I added .6 gallon of gas at the dock.

-The propane was not available.
-The person certified to refill tanks was away for at least 3-4 hours, and there was a question about whether their system was serviceable, as they had mentioned the tank was too close to the electrical panel.
+They had propane, but the service staff was not available.
+The person certified to refill tanks was away for at least 3-4 hours, raising questions about whether their system was serviceable, as they had mentioned the tank was too close to the electrical panel.

 I started heading towards the Alligator Canal, which was less than an hour away.
 I sailed to the canal.
 The UV cover and leech lines on the genoa were deteriorating.
 But still serviceable.